 For example: all billing related data has to tally in the credit and debit balances.

-• This is especially true if data migration from an old system to a new system is the primary intention of the current release.
+- This is especially true if data migration from an old system to a new system is the primary intention of the current release.

 #7.
 Data migration:

-If an old system is being replaced by a new one, data from the old system is moved to the new one (after a cut-off date is arrived at by using the new system).
+If an old system is being replaced by a new one, data from the old system is moved to the new one (after a cut-off date is arrived by using the new system).
 The data migrated should be supported by the new system as defined during requirement gathering.

 All old data may not be available in the new system; however, a snapshot of the old data could be available in the new system.
 This data should be available as agreed upon.

-An example exit criteria for go-live:
+Example exit criteria for go-live:

 This is just an example.
 It can vary from project to project.

-• 100% of Priority 1 defects are closed (Severity Critical and priority 1)
+- 100% of Priority 1 defects are closed (Severity Critical and priority 1)

-• Production deployment and sanity checklist is ready.
+- Production deployment and sanity checklist is ready.

-A few points to note:
+A few important points to note:

-• All severity and priority definitions are decided during the business meetings between the customer and vendor at the start of the program.
+- All severity and priority definitions are decided during the business meetings between the customer and vendor at the start of the program.

 In conclusion

-Feel free to post your queries/comments below.
+Feel free to post your queries/feedback below.
+We would love to hear from you.

-2. Thanks for sharing.
+Thanks for sharing.
 Very useful article.

-3. yes it is useful!
+yes it is useful!